No description

 cloudflare-webhook-proxy

-A Cloudflare Worker that receives webhook notifications (e.g. from Netdata, Grafana, Uptime Kuma) and forwards them to Telegram and/or Feishu (Lark) channels.
+A Cloudflare Worker that receives webhook notifications (e.g. from Netdata, Grafana, Uptime Kuma, GitHub) and forwards them to Telegram and/or Feishu (Lark) channels.
 Routes are stored in Workers KV and can be managed dynamically through a built-in admin API and UI — no redeployment needed when adding or changing destinations.

 Features